ros2/libyaml_vendor/libyaml_q_declaration.md

 The [safe_yaml](https://rubygems.org/gems/safe_yaml) ruby gem has over 80 million downloads and one of its implementations uses `libyaml` through psych.
 It is also used in the [Go-yaml project](https://github.com/go-yaml/yaml), the project supporting YAML in the Go language.

+ROS 2 uses this library to load parameters from a file when the arguments are propely used.
+There is no oficial tests or code coverage information about this library.
+But in this case we are only interested in the portion of public API that read YAML files and we will cover these tests and coverage in the vendored package.
+Including specific tests for the `libyaml` version imported by `libyaml_vendor` for the tier 1 platforms listed in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers).

 Considering the previously mentioned reasons, we consider this library to be robust and reliable.
-In terms of ROS2 package metrics to be Quality Level 3.
+In terms of ROS2 package metrics to be Quality Level 1.

-Even though `libyaml` by itself will not likely reach the equivalent level of quality as Quality Level 1, there are steps that can be taken by ROS contributors to ensure that its incorporation into ROS packages can provide the equivalent level of quality.

-ROS contributors will need to conduct coverage tests to identify the remaining API and features that are not currently covered by tests.
-If features and portions of the public API that are used in ROS dependencies are found to be untested, then the appropriate tests will be required.
-Including specific tests for the `libyaml` version imported by `libyaml_vendor` for the tier 1 platforms listed in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers).

 # Comparison with ROS packages quality standards